Papy-Poc/glpi_install/README.md

 >
 >⚠️ You must be logged in as root.
 To do this, type ```su -``` into the console, enter your root password and run the following command again.
 >
->⚠️ git doit etre installé sur votre machine, pour l'installer faite :
+>⚠️ Git must be installed on your machine, to install it do :
 >
 >| Debian | Red Hat |
 >|:--:|:--:|